What is La Place de Bordeaux?

 What qualifies a wine for inclusion in La Place?

 The criteria are nebulous.
 Mathieu Chadronnier, CEO of CVBG, one of the four biggest négociants, says it’s a matter of “history and pedigree”.
 Beaulieu Vineyard, for example, is drenched in both.
 There are few wineries that have played such a vital role in the history of Napa winemaking, not least in employing the legendary André Tchelistcheff; his Georges de Latour Private Reserve, which he created in 1938, was world-renowned by the 1960s.
-Other wines, like Harlan’s new label Promontory, might have scant history, but its pedigree is assured.
+Other wines, like the Harlan family’s new label Promontory, might have scant history, but its pedigree is assured.

 Do you have to have a French connection to join La Place?